antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   Value can be either `left` or `right`.
   Interfaces with `direction` set to `input` or `inout` are by default rendered on the left side of the node.
   Interfaces with `direction` set to `output` are by default rendered on the right side of the node.
+* `dynamic` (optional) - determines whether the interface should be dynamic, which means that the number of interfaces created of this definition can be changed in the editor.
+  For each dynamic interface definition, a new property is added to the node that allows the user to change the number of interfaces.
+  The name of the property is determined by the `name` and `direction` of the dynamic interface.
+  The format is `dynamic-interfaces-{direction}-{name}`, so it is important not to create conflicting properties.
+  The name of the dynamic interfaces is `{name}-{i}`, where `i` is the index of the interface.
+  `dynamic` property can be either `true`, then the maximum number of interfaces is not limited, or an array in a form of `[min, max]` that specifies the range of interfaces.
+  All created interfaces share the same `maxConnectionCount` and `type` values.
 * `array` (optional) - special keyword to easily define a range of interfaces.
   Value has to be a list with two integer values that specify the range of interfaces.
   For example, for an `example` interface with `array: [0, 2]` two interfaces called `example[0]` and `example[1]` are created.